Movie: (1971) An aimless young man encounters a rural family that seems to have some secrets.

 Host segment 3: Grandma Servo attacks

 End: Crow sells his soul to Stan; storytime with Steffi

 Stinger: “This is where the fish lives.”

-• Well, this is where the fish lives, of course.
-And it’s also where a pretty unremarkable and meandering movie lives.
-This is one of those episode that I remembered as being kind of dreary and not terribly funny, but on rewatching it I found myself laughing quite a bit.
-The segments are mostly the usual random silliness, but of course they are livened by the appearance of the totally awesome (and deadly) BEEZ.
+• This is a pretty unremarkable and meandering movie, and it’s one of those episode that I remembered as being kind of dreary and not terribly funny, but on rewatching it I found myself laughing quite a bit.
+The segments are mostly the usual random silliness, but of course they are livened by the appearance of the totally awesome (and deadly) Beez.

 • Paul, who at this time was doing a lot of the writeups, offers his thoughts.